 - Fun with Acronyms: They appear to have been named after a certain real-life intelligence agency noted for shady interference in the affairs of other countries.

-- The Handler: What they were to the Third Doctor during his exile on Earth; particularly on the occasions when they decided he need to leave 20th Century Earth to go on missions elsewhere.
-Unfortunately for them, they underestimated how much the Doctor hated this arrangement and after he saved Gallifrey from Omega, gladly had his exile lifted.
+- The Handler: What they were to the Third Doctor during his exile on Earth, particularly on the occasions when they decided he needed to leave 20th Century Earth to go on missions elsewhere.
+Unfortunately for them, they underestimated how much the Doctor hated this arrangement and, after he saved Gallifrey from Omega, they gladly had his exile lifted.

 - Well-Intentioned Extremist: Similar to Section 31 from Star Trek it's their mission to do whatever's necessary to protect the Time Lords specifically and the Universe in general no matter what.
 This includes stopping other races from developing time travel, and cleaning up the messes of those who abuse it, like the War Lord.

 Also referred to by the name "Sliders", Cloister Wraiths are dead Time Lords, whose minds have been forcefully uploaded into the Matrix.
 They're found beneath the crypts of The Citadel, and guard the Matrix from intruders; acting as a sort of firewall, ensnaring their prey with fibre optic cables and reducing them to raw data.